navnihalsatpute/KodeinKGP-Web3.0/README.md

-# Submission of Navnihal Satpute for KodeinKGP-Web3.0 Lumos Training program
+# Submission of Navnihal Satpute for KodeinKGP-Web3.0 Lumos Training program - in master branch